-Medical reportable event for radiation-producing diagnostic or interventional machines- The administration to a human being, except for an administration resulting from a direct intervention of a patient that could not have been reasonably prevented by the licensee or registrant, that results in one of the following:
+Medical reportable event for radiation-producing diagnostic or interventional machines-

+The administration to a human being, except for an administration resulting from a direct intervention of a patient that could not have been reasonably prevented by the licensee or registrant, that results in one of the following:
-(i) An unintended dose to the skin greater than 2 Gy (200 rads) to the same area for a procedure or series.

-(ii) An unintended dose greater than 5 times the facility's established protocol for a procedure and exceeding 0.5 Gy (50 rads) to an organ.

-(iii) A dose to the wrong patient or wrong site for the entire diagnostic exam (procedure/service) and exceeding 0.5 Gy (50 rads) to an organ.
+- (i) An unintended skin dose to the same area in a single procedure greater than 2 Gy (200 rad). - (ii) An unintended dose, other than skin dose, in a single procedure exceeding 5 times the facility's established protocol and 0.5 Gy (50 rad) to any organ, or exceeding 0.05 Sv (5 rem) effective dose. - (iii) A dose to the wrong patient or wrong site for the entire diagnostic exam (procedure or service) and exceeding 0.5 Gy (50 rad) to any organ or 0.05 Sv (5 rem) effective dose.

-(iv) An equipment failure, personnel error, accident, mishap or other unusual occurrence with the administration of ionizing radiation that exceeds 0.05 Gy (5 rads).